radiorabe/airtime/README.md

 ## Releasing

-1. Bump the version in the Specfile and add a new commit to master with the version bump
+1. Bump the version in the Specfile and add a new commit to rabe with the version bump
 2. Use `<airtime-ver>.<next-rabe-ver>` as the version number in a commit message similiar to existing versions
 3. Tag the commit with the exact version
 4. Push rabe and the tag to github